uvastatlab/statlab-fellows/resources/git_steps.md

 ### Make a pull request
 When you want to add the changes from your forked repository on GitHub to the source repository

-1. From the forked repository on your GitHub click "New pull request" (this will sned you to the source repository)
+1. From the forked repository on your GitHub click "New pull request" (this will send you to the source repository)

 2. In "compare across forks", the base fork is the original source repository, the head fork is your fork

-3. Give your request a title and description and "Create pull request"
+3. Give your request a title and description and click "Create pull request"

 ## Some useful links